AstrobioMike/AstrobioMike.github.io/bash/bash_intro_binder.md

 Notice that in the first `cp` example we provided a new name in the target location, ("file\_A\_copy.txt"), but here when we used `.` to specify copying to the current working directory it simply copied the file with the same name as the original. *If that file name already existed in this directory, it would be overwritten*.

 The `mv` command is used to move files **and** to rename them if wanted.
-Remember that the *path* (address/location) of a file *actually includes its name*, so in this sense, "moving" a file is actually the same thing as "renaming" it.
+That might sound a little weird at first, but not if you remember that the *path* (address/location) of a file *actually includes its name*.
+So in this sense, "moving" a file is actually the same thing as "renaming" it.
 Here we will move a file from our current working directory into our subdirectory.
 At the moment our current working directory and our subdirectory contain these files:

 ```
 ls